BMW that killed mum had smooth tyres like Formula 1 racing car

 The fatal crash happened at the junction of Bradford Road and Dewsbury Ring Road near Lidl on February 4 last year.

-Mrs Sidat’s three sons and other members of the family filled the public gallery in court, leaving members of the defendants’ family to sit in the jury box during the two-hour sentencing hearing.
+Mrs Sidat’s two sons and a daughter and other members of the family filled the public gallery in court, leaving members of the defendants’ family to sit in the jury box during the two-hour sentencing hearing.

 Richard Walters, prosecuting, said that Kadia, who was on licence for an affray, was celebrating his first weekend without a curfew and Fulat – the only member of the trio with a full licence – agreed to hire a sports car in his name.